kragen/knuth-interview-2006/README.md

-During the summer, between Case in Cleveland and Caltech in Pasadena, I had a summer job, of writing compilers, this algebraic, this software that converts algebraic language into machine language.
-I had a job writing a compiler for Burroughs Corporation.
+During the summer, between Case in Cleveland and Caltech in Pasadena, I had a summer job, of writing compilers, this algebraic, this software that converts algebraic language into machine language. **I had a job writing a compiler for Burroughs** Corporation.
 Burroughs was headquartered in Pasadena, I mean the Burroughs Division that was dealing with software was headquartered in Pasadena, and Case had recently installed a Burroughs computer that I liked very much, during my senior year.

 Some people from Thompson Ramo Wooldridge approached me and said, Don, we understand that you can write compilers.
-We're going to put in a proposal to Burroughs to write a compiler for their machine, the Burroughs 205, for a language called ALGOL, which was just being invented at that time, the Algorithmic Language an International Standard, that was supposed to replace FORTRAN, the most popular language at the time.
-And so Thompson Ramo Wooldridge was, made a proposal to Burroughs for I believe it was $70,000, to create an ALGOL compiler for the Burroughs 205.
-The people who made this proposal really, though, were clueless about how to write compilers, so they hired me, a Case Senior, to do the job, because they had heard that I knew how to do it.
-I had done this RUNCIBLE and a couple of versions of other software at Case, so spring of my Senior year, they are showing me, they're showing me about this machine that Burroughs had, and I started playing around with the computer, and I had learned, got interested in the project, but Burroughs turned them down; they didn't give them the contract.
-So after Burroughs said, no, they weren't going to do it with Thompson Ramo Wooldridge, well I said, well, wait a minute, I've, maybe I'll write to Burroughs on my own, and I sent them a letter and said, I'll, you know, for $5,000 I can write you an ALGOL compiler.
+We’re going to put in a proposal to Burroughs to write a compiler for their machine, the Burroughs 205, for a language called ALGOL, which was just being invented at that time, the Algorithmic Language an International Standard, that was supposed to replace FORTRAN, the most popular language at the time.
+And so **Thompson Ramo Wooldridge was, made a proposal to Burroughs for I believe it was $70,000, to create an ALGOL compiler** for the Burroughs 205.
+The people who made this proposal really, though, were **clueless about how to write compilers**, so they hired me, a Case senior, to do the job, because they had heard that I knew how to do it.
+I had done this RUNCIBLE and a couple of versions of other software at Case, so spring of my Senior year, they are showing me, they’re showing me about this machine that Burroughs had, and I started playing around with the computer, and I had learned, got interested in the project, but **Burroughs turned them down**; they didn’t give them the contract.

+So after Burroughs said, no,
+they weren’t going to do it with Thompson Ramo Wooldridge, well I said, well, wait a minute, I’ve, maybe I’ll write to Burroughs on my own, and **I sent them a letter and said, I’ll, you know, for $5,000 I can write you an ALGOL compiler**.
 Now $5,000 was a huge amount of money in 1959, 1960.
-I mean a college professor was making $8,000 a year or something like this.
+I mean **a college professor was making $8,000 a year** or something like this.
 So I thought $5,000 was an incredibly rich thing, you know, to do.
-I said to Burroughs, no, I, except that, I can do it in the summer, except I won't have time to implement all of this ALGOL, I'll be able to do everything except procedures.
-I'll be unable to, you know, which is actually the hardest thing to do in a compiler, which is of subroutines, the ability to extend the language.
-Well, they wrote back, you, we can't have ALGOL without procedures, you've got to put procedures in too.
-And so I thought about it and said, figured out, oh yeah, okay, I see how I can do it, but you'll have to pay me $5,500, instead of $5,000.
+I said to Burroughs, no, I, except that, I can do it in the summer, except I won’t have time to implement all of this ALGOL, I’ll be able to do everything except procedures.
+I’ll be unable to, you know, which is actually the hardest thing to do in a compiler, which is of subroutines, the ability to extend the language.

+Well,
+they wrote back, you, we can’t have ALGOL without procedures, **you’ve got to put procedures in too**.
+And so I thought about it and said, figured out, oh yeah, okay, I see how I can do it, but you’ll have to pay me $5,500, instead of $5,000.
 So they said, okay.
-So I spent the summer of 1960, that's after my, after graduating from Case, I spent the summer writing this compiler for ALGOL, for the Burroughs 205, and I wrote it, but really I had it only in pencil and paper, I didn't have it ready to go, and then I would take it with me on, as I went out to Pasadena, and work on it there when I was at the Burroughs plant in Pasadena.
-So on my way out West; I had a little Volkswagen, that I had gotten from my parents, and I drove 100 miles a day, and got a motel, and sat down, and wrote code, wrote software, and took 30 days to drive from Milwaukee to Pasadena, every day writing a little bit of this software.
-Then I got to Pasadena, and had all my code, had all my notes, and started putting it on to punched cards, and you know, debugging it and by Christmas time I had their compiler for them, and it was a machine that didn't sell very well, so there weren't too many places in the world, but I heard for the next ten years that people in Brazil were still using it a lot, and so it was a, it was an interesting experience for me, but the most important, from my point of view, was I had $5,500, which was enough to get married.
-And so in the summer of '61 Jill and I got married, and it paid for our honeymoon trip in Europe, which was our first time seeing the world.)
+So I spent the summer of 1960, that’s after my, after graduating from Case, **I spent the summer writing this compiler** for ALGOL, for the Burroughs 205, and I wrote it, but really **I had it only in pencil and paper**, I didn’t have it ready to go, and then I would take it with me on, as I went out to Pasadena, and work on it there when I was at the Burroughs plant in Pasadena.

+So on my way out West; I had a little Volkswagen, that I had gotten from my parents, and **I drove 100 miles a day, and got a motel, and sat down, and wrote code**, wrote software, and took 30 days to drive from Milwaukee to Pasadena, every day writing a little bit of this software.
+Then I got to Pasadena, and had all my code, had all my notes, and started putting it on to punched cards, and you know, debugging it and **by Christmas time I had their compiler for them**, and it was a machine that didn’t sell very well, so there weren’t too many places in the world, but I heard for the next ten years that people in Brazil were still using it a lot.

+And so it was
+a, it was an interesting experience for me, but **the most important, from my point of view, was I had $5,500, which was enough to get married**.
+And so in the summer of ‘61 Jill and I got married, and it paid for our honeymoon trip in Europe, which was our first time seeing the world.

 [28 - Working for the Burroughs Corporation](http://webofstories.com/play/17087)
 --------------------------------------------------------------------------------